-- 2. All personnel involved in recruitment, screening, selection, promotion, disciplinary, and related processes are informed about the College's Affirmative Action Program. - 3.
+- 1. The Executive Director of CPLA approves position descriptions and employee specifications which, when used by the College, are made available to all personnel involved in the recruiting, screening, selection and promotion process.
+The College will evaluate the total selection process to ensure freedom from stereotyping persons with disabilities in a manner, which limits their access to all jobs for which they are qualified. - 2.
+All personnel involved in recruitment, screening, selection, promotion, disciplinary, and related processes are informed about the College's Affirmative Action Program. - 3.
 The College invites employees who believe themselves covered under the Act and who wish to benefit under the Affirmative Action Program to identify themselves.
 The invitation states that the information is voluntarily provided, that it will be kept confidential, that refusal to provide it will not subject the employee to any adverse treatment, and that it will be used only in accordance with the Affirmative Action Program.